nexda-decompiler/nexda/README.md

 ## License

-Nexda is licensed under the MIT License.
+Nexda is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for more details.

 ## Acknowledgments